StevenPG/database-state-presented-experiment/README.md

 over each other as they will be unaware of the other services attempts to update the database.

 - Further configurations are TBD if there is huge deadlocking/clashing with the above configurations.

+## Findings

+There is an upper limit for this sort of system.

+Found Limit 1: 3 users at 50ms per request.
+4 users causes heavy failures.
+Found Limit 2: 9 users at 250ms per request.
+10 users causes light failures.